learn-co-curriculum/postwork-data-structures-and-algorithms/README.md

 is set up to give you easy access to the material from this course upon graduation so you can continue working and prepare for technical interviews.

-Fork and clone this repository to get started!
+## Setup

+**Fork and clone** this repository to get started!
+All the lessons for this course are contained in separate folders in this repo.
+Use the [Course Roadmap](#course-roadmap) at the bottom of this page to navigate and track your progress.

 ## How to Progress Through This Course